• About

 Where to Eat in Lodi

-Lodi is quite the budding little foodie destination with a variety of places to choose from, and if you read this blog, you know that we thrive on a good food experience.
+Lodi is quite the budding little foodie destination with a variety of places to choose from, and if you regularly read this blog, you know we thrive on a good food experience.
 There is plenty in the way of “international” cuisine, fine dining for your upscale tastes, and a plethora of dessert treasures to satisfy your sweet tooth!

 Komachi Sushi